 the member, by word or conduct, brings the company into disrepute.

-Chair means the chair of a general meeting appointed in accordance with rule 10.5.
+Chair means the chair of a general meeting appointed in accordance with rule 11.12(a).

 Corporations Act means Corporations Act 2001 (Cth).

 Representative, in relation to a body corporate, means a representative of the body corporate appointed under section 250D of the Corporations Act or a corresponding previous law.